ory/docs/docs/kratos/concepts/index.md

 ### Solving a specific problem domain

-Ory Kratos addresses a clearly defined problem domain:
+Ory Kratos addresses a defined problem domain:

 - managing credentials such as passwords, recovery email addresses, and security questions;